 Nature gives lessons in life

 Paiko is a small mountain range northwest of Thessaloniki which you simply must explore.
-Walk on its paths, shaded by oak and chestnut trees and see rabbits, foxes and deer emerging through the trees.
-Look for the chestnut grove which is open to visitors, pick wild strawberries and cool down by paddling in the crystal clear water of the springs, streams and lakes you will come across.
-The definition of “return to the wild”.
+Walk on its paths, shaded by oak and chestnut trees and look out for rabbits, foxes and deer emerging through the trees.
+The chestnut grove is open to visitors and, when the season is right, you can pick wild strawberries and cool down in the crystal clear water of the springs, streams and lakes you will come across.

-The Balkan Botanical Garden of Kroussia near Pontokerasia extends to 310,000 square metres and is home to 1,200 kinds of Greek and hundreds of Balkan plants so it would be best if you allow enough time in your programme to enjoy its colours and aromas unhurried.
+The Balkan Botanical Garden of Kroussia, near Pontokerasia, extends to 310,000 sq m and is home to 1,200 kinds of Greek and hundreds of Balkan plants, so it would be best if you allow enough time in your programme to enjoy its colours and aromas unhurried.

-Although this fertile land now offers peace and calm, it was the theatre of historic battles during World War I and there are several allied forces monuments that bear witness to the fact.
-They are well worth a visit so you can find out more about a less known period of Greek and European history.
+Although this fertile land now offers peace and calm, it was the theatre of historic battles during World War I and there are several Allied Forces monuments that bear witness to the fact.
+They are well worth a visit so you can find out more about a less-well-known period of Greek and European history.

 - Lake Doirani